Chiefs WR Marquise Brown ‘will miss some time’ after dislocating a clavicle in 26-13 loss at Jaguars

 ROOKIE WATCH

 Thomas, the 23rd overall pick in April from LSU, had the catch of the night for Jacksonville.
 Thomas hauled in a 41-yarder from Beathard in the first quarter despite having cornerback Joshua Williams draped all over him.
-Williams was flagged for pass interference.
+Pederson thought Williams should have been flagged for pass interference.
 It was Thomas’ lone reception.

 Kansas City’s Xavier Worthy, selected five picks after Thomas, started but wasn’t even targeted in the game.